rxue/learning-dirary/books/jvm/java/ee/j2ee/head-first-servlet-and-jsp-2ed/CH05BeingAWebAppAttributesAndListeners/README.md

 Page 157

-## Servlet and Context Listeners
+## Servlet and Context Init Parameters (page 160/pdf page 185)

+The most use case of `context parameter` : storing the database lookup name

 > Think of init parameters as deploy-time constants!

-> You can get them at runtime, but you can't set them There is no setInitParameter().
+> You can get them at runtime, but you can't set them There is no `setInitParameter().`

-Page 160
+=> if the init parameter, either servlet or context, changes in the *DD*, only redeployment could reflect the change

 ## Context Parameter Limitations
 > You can put the DataSource lookup name in the in a context init parameter, and that's probably the most common use of the context parameters.